 Nook.
-Just the word conjures images of small, secluded, sheltered little retreats for getting away from it all and just enjoy being outdoors among the plants.
-Always a place of desire, shady nooks are extra seductive in high summer when the garden beckons, but the heat makes you think twice!
+Just the word conjures images of small, secluded, sheltered little retreats for getting away from it all.
+Just enjoy being outdoors among the plants.
+Always a place of desire, shady nooks are extra seductive in high summer.
+This is when the garden beckons, but the heat makes you think twice!

-A shady garden nook can made to serve a defined purpose (such as dining, reading, working), but it can also be somewhere you would like to hide out for a bit.
-It can be planned, designed, and fully built and executed, or simply carved out of a random space to where you might naturally gravitate.
+A shady garden nook can made to serve a defined purpose (such as dining, reading, working).
+However it can also be somewhere you would like to hide out for a bit.
+It can be planned, designed, and fully built and executed.
+Or, simply carved out of a random space to where you might naturally gravitate.

-The best shady garden nooks are surrounded by plants that help to shade and cool, are unfussy and easy to maintain, and have comfortable seating.
+The best shady garden nooks are surrounded by plants that help to shade and cool.
+They are unfussy and easy to maintain, and have comfortable seating.
 Here are some tips to help you envision your own little corner of heaven.

 Some amount of shade.